Skip to main content

 string

-The topic to subscribe to
+The topic to unsubscribe from

 MQTT.publish()

-• publish a message to a topic.
+Publishes a message to a topic.

 PropertyTypeDescription